Task-Specific Normalization for Continual Learning of Blind Image Quality Models

 \subsection{Results of Task-Order/-Length Robustness}

 ~ In real-world applications, novel distortions may emerge in arbitrary order.
 As a result, a continual learning method for BIQA is expected to be robust to different task orders.
 In addition to (\rom{1}) the default chronological order, we experiment with seven more task orders: (\rom{2}) synthetic and realistic distortions in alternation: LIVE $\rightarrow$ BID $\rightarrow$ CSIQ $\rightarrow$ LIVE Challenge $\rightarrow$ KADID-10K $\rightarrow$ KonIQ-10K, (\rom{3}) synthetic distortions followed by realistic distortions: LIVE $\rightarrow$ CSIQ $\rightarrow$ KADID-10K $\rightarrow$ BID $\rightarrow$ LIVE Challenge $\rightarrow$ KonIQ-10K, (\rom{4}) realistic distortions followed by synthetic distortions: BID $\rightarrow$ LIVE Challenge $\rightarrow$ KonIQ-10K $\rightarrow$ LIVE $\rightarrow$ CSIQ $\rightarrow$ KADID-10K, and (\rom{5})-(\rom{8}) the reverses of Orders (\rom{1})-(\rom{4}).

 We compare TSN-IQA to LwF-KG \cite{zhang2023continual} in Table \ref{tab:robustness_o}.
-The main observation is that our method is more robust than LwF-KG for all task orders in terms of all metrics.
+The main observation is that our method is more robust than LwF-KG for all task orders under all metrics.
 Furthermore, we note that the results of Orders~\rom{5} and \rom{8} are slightly lower than those of other orders.
 We believe these arise because we begin with KADID-10K \cite{lin2019kadid}, a synthetic dataset that is considered visually much harder than LIVE \cite{sheikh2006statistical} and CSIQ \cite{larson2010most}, therefore posing a challenge for performance stabilization.
 Given a specific task order, we also measure the task-length robustness by the mean $\mathrm{mPSI}$ of different lengths, $\{\mathrm{mPSI}_{t}\}_{t=1}^T$.
 We compare our method to LwF-KG \cite{zhang2023continual} in Table \ref{tab:robustness_l}.
 We find the task-length robustness to be dependent on the task order, and TSN-IQA performs better than LwF-KG across all task orders.
 A relatively inferior result is observed for Order~\rom{5}, where KADID-10K \cite{lin2019kadid} is listed in the first place.
 Altogether, these promising results indicate that TSN-IQA has great potential for use in practical quality prediction scenarios.